This is the official Heroku buildpack for Python apps.

-Recommended web frameworks include Django and Flask.
+Recommended web frameworks include Django and Flask, among others.
 The recommended webserver is Gunicorn.
 There are no restrictions around what software can be used (as long as it's pip-installable).
 Web processes must bind to

 $PORT, and only the HTTP protocol is permitted for incoming connections.

-requirements.txt file must be present at the root of your application's repository.
+requirements.txt must be present at the root of your application's repository to deploy.

 $ heroku buildpacks:set heroku/python